uglywizard/tinynws/README.md

 ### Missing parts

-Here and there is possible to find snippet of code not so well handled in case of errors, but everything works so far (in a very singular way in some parts) and there are few test to run to check that the important things work.
+Here and there is possible to find snippets of code not so clean and not so well handled in case of errors, but everything works so far (in a very singular way in some parts) and there are few test to run to check that the important things work.

 ## Commands